-F. Scott Fitzgerald swings a half-filled bottle of wine from the top of the stairwell and clears his throat for his most respectable address:
+F. Scott Fitzgerald swings a half-filled bottle of wine from the top of the stairwell and clears his throat for his most respectable

 "FRIENDS!
 Acquaintances!
 Uninvited guests!
 I hereby declare this gathering, this most festive event to have begun!"